| The Halloween Tarot Author

 tight in meaningless ritual.
 He is the letter of religion without

 its spirit, which I find a delightful nuance.
+The pip, court, and major arcana are standard

 and familiar.
 Simply substitute Imps for Wands, Ghosts for Cups,